Howard Hodgkin: Career

 Memoirs (1949), one of Hodgkin's earliest recorded paintings, shows the artist, then aged 17, listening to a female figure reclining on a sofa.
 Painted with angular forms and black outlines, the work precedes Hodgkin's distinct abstract style.

 Hodgkin's first solo show was in London in 1962.

+In 1975, the Arnolfini Gallery in Bristol reopened in new premises with two simultanuous solo exhibitions of Howard Hodgkin (ground floor) and Keith Milow (upper floor).

 In 1980, Hodgkin was invited by John Hoyland to exhibit work as part of the Hayward Annual at the Hayward Gallery along with Gillian Ayres, Basil Beattie, Terry Setch, Anthony Caro, Patrick Caulfield, Ben Nicholson and others.

 In 1981, Hodgkin had collaborated with the Rambert Dance Company's Resident Choreographer, Richard Alston, for his abstract work 1981 for the production of Night Music and later for the production of Pulcinella in 1987.

 In 1984, Hodgkin represented Britain at the Venice Biennale, in 1985 he won the Turner Prize, and in 1992 he was knighted.